Middle holds off tax hike for another year

 As proposed, the municipal tax rate will remain 48.3 cents per $100 of assessed value, the same as it was for 2018 and 2019.
 If approved without a change, that would mean the owner of a house assessed at $300,000 would pay $1,449 in municipal taxes this year, in addition to school and county taxes.
 According to Kimberly Krauss, the township clerk and administrator, the township taxes make up about 26% of the tax bill for local homeowners.

-Some spending is up in the proposal, said Krauss, including required pension payments and the cost of trash and recycling services.
+Some spending is up in the proposal, according to Krauss, including required pension payments and the cost of trash and recycling services.
 A reduction in the cost of employee health insurance and a reduction in the anticipated expenses for administration, the mayor and committee helped offset that increase.

-MIDDLE TOWNSHIP — Jay Wolfkind has a plan for Middle Township’s tax liens.

 The sale of a liquor license last year made a big difference in this year’s budget.
+Rising population meant the township was entitled to a sixth license to sell alcohol.
 The highest bid came in at $803,000, well above the $600,000 minimum.

 “That definitely helps.
-That went into our surplus,” Mayor Tim Donohue said.
+That went into our surplus,” said Mayor Tim Donohue.

 Most years, he said, the township puts about 80% of its surplus toward the new budget, keeping 20% in reserve.
 According to Krauss, this year’s budget uses 78.5% of the surplus.
 But the surplus itself was higher this year because of the additional revenue in 2019.